 - Pros: If you’re both willing, it’s a creative and individualistic way to set your family apart in its own group.

 - Cons: Friends and family will either love it or hate it.
 People will be confused and may not approve.

 If you keep your last name, whose name will you give to your children?
-If you hyphenate, they may not keep it that way when they decide to get married and/or have children.
-The same goes for any other creations or combinations.
+If you hyphenate, they may not keep it that way when they decide to get married or have children.
+The same goes for any other creations or combinations of surnames you take.

-On the other hand, if you have a different last name from your children, that can make travel, any hospital visits, and even school pick-ups more of a hassle than they would be if you had the same surname.
+On the other hand, having a different last name from your children can make travel, hospital visits, and school pick-ups more of a hassle than if you had the same surname.

-If you do end up getting a divorce or separation, think about if you would want to keep the name that you chose when you got married.
-Remember that even though you may no longer want to keep it, any children that you have might need to.
+If you end up getting a divorce or separation, think about if you would keep the name that you chose when you got married.
+Remember that even though you may no longer want to keep it, any children that you have might.

 - Social Security Number

-And don’t forget to inform your doctor, landlord, employer, and the post-service.
+Don’t forget to inform your doctor, landlord, employer, and post service as well.

 Remember that the name change process isn’t always cheap or easy, and it may affect future generations of your family too.
 But, ultimately, the name that you choose is one that you’ll have to live with.
 The name should suit both your personality and your beliefs.